Kotlin/kotlin-spec/docs/kotlin.core/overload-resolution.md

 When an overload resolution set $S$ is selected and it contains more than one callable, the next step is to choose the most appropriate candidate from these callables.

-The selection process uses the [type constraint][Type constraints] system of Kotlin, in a way similar to the process of [determining function applicability][Determining function applicability for a specific call].
+The selection process uses the [type constraint][Kotlin type constraints] system of Kotlin, in a way similar to the process of [determining function applicability][Determining function applicability for a specific call].
 For every two distinct members of the candidate set $F_1$ and $F_2$, the following constraint system is constructed and solved:

 - For every non-default argument of the call, the corresponding value parameter types $X_1, X_2, X_3, \ldots, X_N$ of $F_1$ and $Y_1, Y_2, Y_3, \ldots, Y_N$ of $F_2$, a type constraint $X_K <: Y_K$ is built **unless both $X_K$ and $Y_K$ are [built-in integer types][Built-in integer types].**